Last Updated:

 Harman Kardon has finally acknowledged that the SoundSticks are no longer just computer speakers.

-• HDMI ARC: This is the game-changer.
-You can now connect the SoundSticks 5 directly to a TV.
-The system supports CEC, meaning your TV remote controls the speaker volume.
-This elevates the SoundSticks 5 to a legitimate soundbar killer.
+• HDMI ARC: The real game-changer.
+You can connect the SoundSticks 5 directly to a TV with a single cable, and CEC support means your TV remote controls the speaker volume.
+This elevates the system to a legitimate alternative to a mid-range soundbar.

 3.4 Table: SoundSticks Generation Comparison